opendr-eu/opendr/docs/reference/installation.md

 If you plan to use GPU-enabled functionalities, then you are advised to install [CUDA 11.1](https://developer.nvidia.com/cuda-11.1.0-download-archive), along with [CuDNN](https://developer.nvidia.com/cudnn).

+**HINT:** All tests probe for the `TEST_DEVICE` enviromental variable when running.
+If this enviromental variable is set during testing, it allows for easily running all tests on a different device (e.g., setting `TEST_DEVICE=cuda:0` runs all tests on the first GPU of the system).

 # Installing using *pip*